 It is preferable to use a thermometer designed specifically for dogs, but if necessary, you can use a decent-sized human thermometer.
 They are relatively inexpensive.
 Shake the thermometer and rub petroleum jelly on it for lubrication.
-Lift the dog’s tail and insert the rectal thermometer.
+Lift your dog’s tail and insert the rectal thermometer.
 The depth you need to insert it depends on the size of your dog, but you need to gently push the thermometer in an inch up to a maximum three inches on larger dogs.
 As you insert it, slowly rotate the thermometer.
-Once inserted, you need to keep the dog relaxed and leave the thermometer in for one to two minutes or until it beeps if your thermometer has that feature.
+Once inserted, you need to keep him relaxed and leave the thermometer in for one to two minutes or until it beeps if your thermometer has that feature.

 When the time is up, remove the thermometer, clean it with a cloth, and check the temperature by reading the height of the silver liquid on the scale or the digital display.

 Another way to take a dog’s temperature is to measure the ear temperature using a decent ear thermometer.
 If used correctly, they are extremely accurate.
 They are slightly trickier to use and more expensive than a normal thermometer but are less messy.
-The thermometer must be very carefully placed in the horizontal ear canal, and it is essential the dog is kept calm and does not move.
+The thermometer must be very carefully placed in the horizontal ear canal, and it is essential your dog is kept calm and does not move.

 Often, a dog could have a very high or low temperature simply because of exertion and exposure to the elements.
-If this is the case, calm the dog and take action to cool or warm your pet and monitor it closely.
+If this is the case, calm your dog and take action to cool or warm your pet and monitor it closely.
 It should return to normal levels within an hour or two.

-If you have taken the dog’s temperature and it is very high or low, check the overall health of the animal.
+If you have taken your dog’s temperature and it is very high or low, check his overall health.
 Look out for any of the following symptoms that are also indicative of fever or other illness in your dog:

 If any of these symptoms persist for more than 24 hours, consult a vet.